-The Act has changed the HS codes for the items listed in paragraphs 68 to 84 of the VAT Act.
+The Bill proposes to change the HS codes for the items listed in paragraphs 68 to 84 of the VAT Act.
 This change has no tax implication, but the amendment is meant to align with the East Africa Common External Tariff codes.